Silas House

 Silas Dwane House (born August 7, 1971) is an American writer best known for his novels.
 He is also a music journalist, environmental activist, and columnist.
-House's fiction is known for its attention to the natural world, working class characters, and the plight of the rural place and rural people.
-House is known as a representative for LGBTQ Appalachians and Southerners and is certainly among the most visible LGBTQ people associated with rural America.
+His fiction is known for its attention to the natural world, working-class characters, and the plight of the rural place and rural people.
+House is also known as a representative for LGBTQ Appalachians and Southerners, and is among the most visible LGBTQ people associated with rural America.

 Early life and education

-House was born in Corbin, Kentucky and grew up in nearby rural Lily, Laurel County, Kentucky, but he also spent much of his childhood in nearby Leslie County, Kentucky, which he has cited as the basis for the fictional Crow County, which serves as the setting for his first three novels.
+House was born in Corbin, Kentucky, and grew up in nearby rural Lily, in the tri-county area of Knox County, Laurel County, and Whitley County, Kentucky.
+He also spent much of his childhood in nearby Leslie County, Kentucky, which he has cited as the basis for the fictional Crow County, the setting for his first three novels.
 He has degrees from Eastern Kentucky University (BA in English with emphasis on American literature), and from Spalding University (Master of Fine Arts in Creative Writing).

-In 2000, House was chosen, along with since-published authors Pamela Duncan, Jeanne Braselton, and Jack Riggs, as one of the ten emerging talents in the south by the Millennial Gathering of Writers at Vanderbilt University.
-At the time he was a rural mail carrier.
+In 2000, House was chosen as one of the ten emerging talents in the South by the Millennial Gathering of Writers at Vanderbilt University.
+At the time, he was a rural mail carrier.
 He sold his first novel shortly thereafter.

 Writing

 House's first novel, Clay's Quilt, was published in 2001.
-It appeared briefly on the New York Times Best Seller list and became a word-of-mouth success throughout the Southern United States.
-It was a finalist for both the Southeast Booksellers' Association fiction award and the Appalachian Writers' Association Book of the Year Award.
-He followed with A Parchment of Leaves (2003), which became a national bestseller and was nominated for several major awards.
+It appeared on the New York Times Best Seller list and became a word-of-mouth success throughout the Southern United States.
+It was a finalist for both the Southeast Booksellers' Association Fiction Award and the Appalachian Writers' Association Book of the Year Award.

+He published his novel A Parchment of Leaves in 2003, which became a national bestseller and was nominated for several major awards.
 The book was a finalist for the Southern Book Critics' Circle Prize and won the Award for Special Achievement from the Fellowship of Southern Writers, the Chaffin Award for Literature, the Kentucky Novel of the Year Award, and others.